gmorky/geomorphic-change/README.md

 # Geomorphic Change

-This repository contains MATLAB code for computing geomorphic change from multitemporal series of digital elevation models (DEMs).
-Linear elevation trends (i.e. elevation change through time) are estimated based on two or more DEMs (geotiff format), for all pixels located within user-specified polygon(s) (ESRI shapefile format).
-Volume changes, mean elevation changes, and geodetic mass balances are then estimated along with their uncertainties as described by Maurer et al. (2019).
+This repository contains MATLAB code for computing geomorphic change from multi-temporal digital elevation models (DEMs).
+Linear elevation trends (i.e. elevation change through time) are estimated based on two or more DEMs (geotiff format) with known acquisition times and overlapping spatial extent.
+Regions of interest are specified as user-defined polygon(s) (ESRI shapefile format).
+Volume changes, mean elevation changes, and geodetic mass balances are also estimated (for each polygon) along with their uncertainties as described by Maurer et al. (2019).

 ## Requirements